stewartjollymore/Lemmatization_spaCy/README.md

 A spin off from the [sklean code](https://scikit-learn.org/stable/modules/feature_extraction.html) lemmitization process using **spaCy** lemmitizer instead of the one from **NLTK**.

-This class can be added directly into the CountVectorizer under the tokenizer see below
+This class can be added directly into the CountVectorizer under the tokenizer see below:

 ```python